flobythebay/cs111-lab4/README.md

 # Hey!
 I'm Filing Here

-In this lab, I successfully implemented a 1 MiB ext2 file system that consists of 2 directors, 1 regular file, and 1 symbolic link along with their proper permissions.
+In this lab, I successfully implemented a 1 MiB ext2 file system that consists of 2 directories, 1 regular file, and 1 symbolic link along with their proper permissions.

 ## Building